Role-based access control in Azure AI Studio

 Sample enterprise RBAC setup

-The following is an example of how to set up role-based access control for your Azure AI Studio for an enterprise.
+The following table is an example of how to set up role-based access control for your Azure AI Studio for an enterprise.

 Persona Role Purpose